solvedem/Convex_Hull/README.md

 Inpired by M. de Berg, M. van Krevald, M. Overmars, & O. Schwarzkopf's Computational Geometry - Algorithms and Applications

+In simple terms, this function checks combinations of 3 consecutive points and tests whether three consecutive points make a right turn.
+If not, the middle one is not part of the hull. (de Berg)

 Pseudocode (de Berg)

     CONVEXHULL(P)